octoshikari/postgres-language-server/agentic/pretty_printer.md

 - [x] ListenStmt (LISTEN channel)
 - [x] LoadStmt (LOAD 'library')
 - [x] LockStmt (LOCK TABLE with lock modes)
-- [x] MergeStmt (MERGE INTO with WHEN MATCHED/NOT MATCHED clauses, supports UPDATE/INSERT/DELETE/DO NOTHING)
+- [x] MergeStmt (MERGE INTO with WHEN MATCHED/NOT MATCHED clauses, supports UPDATE/INSERT/DELETE/DO NOTHING, WITH clause supported)
 - [x] MinMaxExpr (GREATEST/LEAST functions)
 - [x] NamedArgExpr (named arguments: name := value)
 - [x] NotifyStmt (NOTIFY channel with optional payload)
 - [x] NullTest (IS NULL / IS NOT NULL)
 - [x] ObjectWithArgs (function/operator names with argument types)
+- [x] OnConflictClause (ON CONFLICT DO NOTHING/DO UPDATE with target inference and optional WHERE clause)
 - [x] ParamRef (prepared statement parameters $1, $2, etc.)
 - [x] PartitionElem (column/expression in PARTITION BY clause with optional COLLATE and opclass)
 - [x] PartitionSpec (PARTITION BY RANGE/LIST/HASH with partition parameters)